 Here is Kinley’s fabulous cardboard ice cream shop that she built for her school project.
 Kinley’s class is creating a town where each child has to build and run their own business.
-Kinley choose an ice cream shop for her business and she will be selling real ice cream out of it to her classmates next week.
+Kinley selected an ice cream shop for her business and she will be selling real ice cream to her classmates from her cardboard ice cream shop.

 Building this ice cream shop was a family effort but Kinley worked so hard and she did almost all of the painting herself!

-Below the photos is a tutorial on how we built this.
+Please see the photos below to view the steps that we took.
+You will also find a detailed tutorial on how we built constructed it.
 The cardboard ice cream shop would be perfect for a birthday party or even a little carnival.

 My girls cannot wait for this to come home from school so that they can use it as a playhouse!